Nijon435/sweet_box/sql/README.md

 - **JSONB Fields** - Used for flexible data storage (order items, profile changes)
 - **Timestamps** - Automatic timestamps for created_at fields
 - **Cascade Deletes** - Proper cleanup when parent records are removed
+- **Unit Metrics** - Inventory items now have units (kg, slices, whole, pieces, liters, ml, dozen, box, small, medium, large, other)
+- **Reorder Points** - Each item has a reorder_point that determines when stock is "low"

 ## Common Queries